 When you get into a new car or used car, one of the first things you likely will ask is how to maintain it or how well it has been maintained.
 In the case of a used car, knowing whether or not it’s been maintained, such as by seeing oil change records and other service information, could make or break the deal.
 When it comes to engine oil, why does it need to be changed?
-How often does the average car need an oil change?
+How often does the average car need an engine oil change?
 Can you change engine oil yourself?

 What Does Engine Oil Do, Exactly?